Teyana Taylor: 2020–present: Transition to film and other work

 On December 4, 2020, Taylor seemingly announced her retirement from making music via her Instagram page.
 A few days later, she explained the post was directed at her record label as she continued clarifying her frustration with their lack of support, "Baby, I gotta do it for my mental health.
 I have to do it for my emotional health.
 I have to do it for my kids, so I can stay alive for my kids.
 Until I'm free, until I can get [Def Jam] to release me, yes I want to retire."
 She later said that much of the frustration leading to retirement could be traced back to her label undervaluing her, but she would not be retiring for good.
 For her starring performance in the 2023 film A Thousand and One, she won the Breakthrough Performance Award from the National Board of Review.

 In March 2025, Taylor was featured on Will Smith's album Based on a True Story.
 On June 6, 2025, Taylor was featured on a remix to singer Ciara's single "Ecstasy", which also featured Normani.
-On August 22, 2025, Taylor released her fourth studio album Escape Room to acclaim, featuring production from Rico Love, The Runners, Kaytranada, Freaky Rob, and Derrick Milano, alongside narrated interludes by Issa Rae, Jill Scott, Taraji P. Henson, Jodie Turner-Smith, Kerry Washington, La La Anthony, Niecy Nash, Regina King, and Sarah Paulson.
+On August 22, 2025, Taylor released her fourth studio album, Escape Room, to acclaim, featuring production from Rico Love, The Runners, Kaytranada, Freaky Rob, and Derrick Milano, alongside narrated interludes by Issa Rae, Jill Scott, Taraji P. Henson, Jodie Turner-Smith, Kerry Washington, La La Anthony, Niecy Nash, Regina King, and Sarah Paulson.
 The album was accompanied by a 38-minute short film co-starring actors Aaron Pierre and LaKeith Stanfield, which was uploaded to YouTube.

 In September 2025, Teyana Taylor delivered a breakout performance as Perfidia in One Battle After Another, a politically charged drama directed by Paul Thomas Anderson and starring Leonardo DiCaprio, Sean Penn, Benicio del Toro, Regina Hall, and Chase Infiniti.
 Taylor's character, a passionate and resilient member of a revolutionary group, also grapples with the emotional and physical toll of postpartum depression as she navigates motherhood.
-Her portrayal of Perfidia was widely praised for its depth and vulnerability, capturing both her character’s strength and the rawness of her emotional struggles.
-Taylor's performance earned her a nomination for Best Supporting Actress at the Gotham Awards in 2025.
+Her portrayal of Perfidia was widely praised for its depth and vulnerability, capturing both her character's strength and the rawness of her emotional struggles.
+Taylor's performance earned numerous accolades, including nominations for the Critics' Choice Movie Award for Best Supporting Actress, Golden Globe Award for Best Supporting Actress – Motion Picture, and Gotham Independent Film Award for Outstanding Supporting Performance.

+In February 2026, Taylor was featured on the cover of Time as the Woman of the Year.
+In June 2026, she was named Icon of the Year for the 2026 BET Awards.
+On July 12, Taylor performed "Can't Knock the Hustle" as a guest artist on the Jay-Z 30 Tour at Yankee Stadium in New York City.